-Committed transport S106 obligations related to the Social Sciences Quarter planning application (ref.
-W23/0195) that forms part of the University's SPD 2033 and received a resolution to grant permission on 15th August 2023.
+Committed transport S106 obligations related to the Social Sciences Quarter planning permission ref.
+W23/0195 that forms part of the University's SPD 2033 and was granted permission in August 2024.

-Committed Obligation Details Implementation Gibbet Hill Road Sum of £50,000 towards the extension of the low-speed zone on Gibbet Hill Road through Kirby Corner to the junction of Mitchell Avenue with Westwood Way Contribution to be paid prior to first occupation of the Development Cannon Park Road Sum of £25,000 to be applied towards speed reduction measures on Canon Park Road Contribution to be paid prior to the commencement of the Development Digital Demand Responsive Transport (DDRT) Sum of £200,000 to be applied towards supporting Digital Demand Responsive Transport for two years and exploring extending the DRT zone to cover the student population £100,000 prior to first occupation of the Development and £100,000 within one year of the date of first occupation of the Development Bus Service Contribution: Leamington Spa Sum of £50,000 to be applied towards the enhancement of the bus service passenger environment in Leamington Spa which shall include design fees for the provision of the Leamington Transport Hub where the bus service serving the University terminates in Leamington town centre Contribution to be paid prior to the commencement of the Development Walking Improvement Study Area study defined by existing pedestrian movement patterns which will review and consider current pedestrian infrastructure at the University of Warwick main campus and its integration with the surrounding local highway network in order to identify potential pedestrian improvement opportunities Prior to submission of a Reserved Matters Application Note: Study commenced by the University Cycling Improvement Study Area study defined by existing cycle movement patterns which will review and consider current cycle infrastructure at the University of Warwick main campus and its integration with the surrounding local highway network in order to identify potential cycle improvement opportunities Prior to submission of a Reserved Matters Application Note: Study commenced by the University
+Committed Obligation Details Implementation Gibbet Hill Road Sum of £50,000 towards the extension of the low-speed zone on Gibbet Hill Road through Kirby Corner to the junction of Mitchell Avenue with Westwood Way Contribution to be paid prior to first occupation of the Development Cannon Park Road Sum of £25,000 to be applied towards speed reduction measures on Canon Park Road Contribution to be paid prior to the commencement of the Development Digital Demand Responsive Transport (DDRT) Sum of £200,000 to be applied towards supporting Digital Demand Responsive Transport for two years and exploring extending the DRT zone to cover the student population £100,000 prior to first occupation of the Development and £100,000 within one year of the date of first occupation of the Development Bus Service Contribution: Leamington Spa Sum of £50,000 to be applied towards the enhancement of the bus service passenger environment in Learnington Spa which shall include design fees for the provision of the Learnington Transport Hub where the bus service serving the University terminates in Learnington town centre Contribution to be paid prior to the commencement of the Development Walking Improvement Study Area study defined by existing pedestrian movement patterns which will review and consider current pedestrian infrastructure at the University of Warwick main campus and its integration with the surrounding local highway network in order to identify potential pedestrian improvement opportunities Prior to submission of a Reserved Matters Application Note: Study commenced by the University Cycling Improvement Study Area study defined by existing cycle movement patterns which will review and consider current cycle infrastructure at the University of Warwick main campus and its integration with the surrounding local highway network in order to identify potential cycle improvement opportunities Prior to submission of a Reserved Matters Application Note: Study commenced by the University

-Draft Science & Engineering Precinct (STEM) Transport S106 Obligations
+Science & Engineering Precinct (STEM) Transport S106 Obligations

-Proposed, draft transport S106 obligations related to the Science & Engineering Precinct (STEM) planning application (ref.
-PL/2023/0002402/OUTM) that forms part of the University's SPD 2033 and is currently awaiting determination.
+Transport S106 obligations related to the Science & Engineering Precinct (STEM) planning permission ref.
+PL/2023/0002402/OUTM that was granted permission in July 2024 and that forms part of the University's SPD 2033.

-Draft Obligation Details Implementation West Midlands Cycle Hire Extension Sum of £50,000 towards the extension of the cycle hire scheme either in the surrounding areas of campus and/or Kenilworth, or other appropriate active travel interventions to be agreed between the Applicant, CCC and WCC Contribution to be paid prior to first occupation of the Development Coventry-Kenilworth Cycleway study Sum of £20,000 towards the study by CCC into a segregated cycleway from Coventry city centre to Kenilworth via the A429 Study commenced by CCC Shared Mobility Network Study Sum of £35,000 (public transport, digital demand responsive transit, taxi, etc.) towards a Shared Mobility Network Study to include preliminary review of University of Warwick bus interchange layout Study to be commenced by the University prior to commencement of the Enabling Works Lord Bhattacharyya Way/ Academic Loop Road junction Sum of £90,000 towards creating a pedestrian and cycling priority raised table/crossing To be commenced by the University prior to first occupation of the Development Academic Loop Road Sum of £130,000 to extend segregated mobility lane from University Road along Academic Loop Road to its junction with Lord Bhattacharyya Way To be commenced by the University prior to commencement of the Enabling Works Milburn Hill Road Sum of £30,000 to introduce traffic calming measures on Sir William Lyons Road through to Kirby Corner Road, via Milburn Hill Road To be commenced by the University with permission from CCC prior to first occupation of the Development Shuttle Service contribution for Wellesbourne and Royal Leamington Spa Sum of £160,000 (£80,000 over two years) to introduce a year-round dedicated shuttle service, Monday to Friday, from Main Campus to Wellesbourne Innovation Campus through Royal Leamington Spa £80,000 prior to commencement of the Enabling Works and £80,000 within 12 months of first payment
+Draft Obligation Details Implementation Westwwod Way Cycle Way Scheme Sum of £171,000 towards the delivery of and works relating to the Westwood Way Cycleway Scheme Contribution to be paid prior to the commencement of the Enabling Works.
+Coventry-Kenilworth Cycleway study Sum of £20,000 towards the study by CCC into a segregated cycleway from Coventry city centre to Kenilworth via the A429 Study commenced by CCC Shared Mobility Network Study Shared Mobility Network Study to include preliminary review of University of Warwick bus interchange layout Study to be commenced by the University prior to commencement of the Enabling Works Lord Bhattacharyya Way/ Academic Loop Road junction Creation of a pedestrian and cycling priority raised table/crossing To be commenced by the University prior to first occupation of the Development Academic Loop Road Extension of the segregated mobility lane from University Road along Academic Loop Road to its junction with Lord Bhattacharyya Way To be commenced by the University prior to commencement of the Enabling Works Milburn Hill Road Introduction of traffic calming measures on Sir William Lyons Road through to Kirby Corner Road, via Milburn Hill Road To be commenced by the University with permission from CCC prior to first occupation of the Development